 If you are on the left of the spectrum, you need to “make the market,” and that gets easier as you have reached a certain level of maturity for your own business.
 Conversely, if the market already exists, and you are innovating in an established category, you need to carve out a smaller part of that existing market that you can dominate by “nailing a niche.”
-When you are creating a market, the first SaaS Solution that gets to Product Market Fit will likely win.
+When you are planning a GTM strategy and creating a market, the first SaaS Solution that gets to Product Market Fit will likely win.
 It’s not about being first.
 It’s about getting to PMF first.
 If you are entering a relatively mature market, let’s say autonomous vehicles and drones, you can still carve out a part of that market where you can become the leader, like autonomous shipping, and focusing on a specific type of dangerous cargo.
 You can be first in that subsegment, after the market has been warmed up by the early autonomous vehicle innovators.

 Create or Carve Out